Pharmacy Inventory Management System: Main Features & Benefits

 Perpetual Method

-The Perpetual Method is used to measure inventory in real-time using a computer system.
+The perpetual method is used to measure inventory in real-time using a computer system.
 This system continuously and automatically updates on-hand quantities based on delivery and dispensing.

 Off-the-Shelf vs. Custom Pharmacy Management System